SacHacksHackathon/Certificate-Generator/README.md

 # Certificate-Generator v2.0
-A set of scripts to generate and email participation and winner certificates
+A tool to create and send certificates to participants en masse.

 # Using the program